lrutledge107/allele_muts/README.md

 * a list of reference codes for specific mutations.
 * allele_mut output can be used in downstream analyses as a way to include true alleleic diversity typically overlooked when homoplasy is present and scores are based on allele length alone.

-# Getting Started
+# Preparation
 * To run the program, you need to have [Python](https://www.python.org/downloads/) installed.
 * Refer to the conda-env.yaml file that describes the necessary packages to run this code.
 You can create an environment with "conda env creat --file=conda-env.yaml" and then activate the environment with "conda activate allele_muts"
 * Create a directory called "data"
-* Within "data" create an "input" directoy that contains all the "*_genotypes_mra_final.txt" output files from SatAnalyzer.
+* Within "data" create the following directories:
-* When you run the program from within the "run_allele_muts" directory, the program will create addtional directories:
+*    "input" - contains all the "*_genotypes_mra_final.txt" output files from SatAnalyzer
-    * merged/ - this folder contains the input data merged into a single file that we can use for processing
+*    "merged" - this folder will contain the input data merged into a single file that we can use for processing
-    * processed/ - this folder contains several intermediate processed files that can be used for error checking
+*    "processed" - this folder will contain several intermediate processed files that can be used for error checking
-    * output/ - this folder contains the final output of the script
+*    "output" - this folder will contain the final output files from the script

 # Run the program
-To run the script simply call python and the downloaded script with the following command in your terminal window (Mac) or Powershell (Windows)
+Download the allele_muts.py code.
+Ensure you have also installed python and relevant dependancies.
+To run the script simply call python and the downloaded script with the following command in your terminal window (Mac) or Powershell (Windows) or server (Linux).

-`python ./allele_muts`
+`python allele_muts_v1.0.py`